 It’s important to understand that this exclusion only applies to foreign and earned income.
 Earned income includes wages, salaries, professional charges, or other amounts paid to you for personal services rendered.

 You cannot exclude income you earned while working in the US or passive category income such as distribution of earnings or profits, dividends, interest, rental income and/or IRA distributions.
 You must either be an employee and get a salary/wage or be self-employed and earn money in the new country.

-The IRS gives a few examples of what does not qualify as foreign earned income:
+1) The IRS gives a few examples of what does not qualify as foreign earned income:

-- pay in some combat zones
+- pay as millitary personel in combat zones

-- pay for services in international waters
+- pay for work performed on international waters

 - the value of meals and lodging